Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Introduction

-Liu et al.~\cite{liu2022parallel} presented a parallel batch-dynamic algorithm that maintains a $(4 + \epsilon)c$ orientation, where each batch update does amortized $O(\log^2 n)$ work per edge (in the batch) with high probability (\whp{}), and polylogarithmic \depth{} \whp{}.
-Ghaffari and Koo~\cite{ghaffari2025} gave an algorithm for $(2+\epsilon)c$ orientation, with $O(\log^9 n)$ (non-amortized) work per edge \whp{} and polylogarithmic \depth{} \whp{}.
-Both the algorithms of Liu et al.\cite{liu2022parallel} and Ghaffari and Koo~\cite{ghaffari2025} are for the problem of $k$-core decomposition, which is more general than low out-degree orientation.
-However, neither result is work-efficient for the orientation problem.
-Liu et al.'s result~\cite{liu2022parallel} is a $O(\log n)$ factor off of Brodal and Fagerberg's sequential amortized algorithm~\cite{BF99}.
-Ghaffari and Koo's algorithm~\cite{ghaffari2025} is many logarithmic factors off of the current best sequential worst-case orientation algorithms of Chekuri et al.~\cite{chekuri2024adaptive} and Berglin and Brodal~\cite{BB20}, which respectively give an $O(c)$ orientation in $O(\log^3 n \log c)$ time per update and a $O(c+\log n)$ orientation in $O(\log n)$ time per update \cite{chekuri2024adaptive,BB20}.
-These recent results leave open the question of whether it is possible to develop work-efficient algorithms for maintaining an $O(c)$-orientation.
+In the parallel batch-dynamic setting, Liu et al.~\cite{liu2022parallel} present a $(4 + \epsilon)c$ orientation algorithm, where each batch update does amortized $O(\log^2 n)$ work per edge (in the batch) with high probability (\whp{}), and polylogarithmic \depth{} \whp{}, and Ghaffari and Koo~\cite{ghaffari2025} gave an algorithm for $(2+\epsilon)c$ orientation, with $O(\log^9 n)$ worst-case work per edge \whp{} and polylogarithmic \depth{} \whp{}.
+Note these works are solving in two respects a more difficult problem: their max out-degree bounds with respect to the arboricity of the current graph (i.e., adaptive arboricity) rather than against a fixed upper bound, and they also maintain a more general data structure that can give an approximate $k$-core decomposition in the same time bounds.
+However, neither result is work-efficient in the setting where $c$ is a fixed upper bound on the arboricity, which is of consistent theoretical interest \cite{onak2020fully,solomon20improved,Kopelowitz2013Orientation,dhulipala2021hierarchical, BF99,BB20,kaplan18dynamic}.
+Liu et al. is a $O(\log n)$ factor off of the amortized algorithm of Brodal and Fagerberg, and Ghaffari and Koo are many log factors different from Berglin and Brodal's worst-case result.
+These recent results leave open the question of whether it is possible to develop parallel work-efficient algorithms for maintaining an $O(c)$-orientation in the fixed upper bound setting.

-In this paper, we develop the first work-efficient amortized parallel batch-dynamic algorithm, and significantly more efficient worst-case parallel batch-dynamic algorithms, for low out-degree orientation.
-We summarize prior results and our results in Table \ref{tab:results}.
+In this paper, we develop the first work-efficient amortized parallel batch-dynamic algorithm and the first work-efficient worst-case parallel batch-dynamic algorithm in this regime.
+We summarize prior and our amortized results in Table \ref{tab:resultsAmortized} and the worst-case results in Table \ref{tab:results}.
 We note that using reductions from prior work, our results lead to better maximal matching and coloring algorithms.
 We give these improved bounds in Section \ref{sec:apps}.